Daniel Rip (right) in front of the furniture-making and repair workshop he founded with his partner.

 Deportation to Death Camps

 After German forces occupied Hungary in March 1944, even harsher measures were imposed on Jews, including those in Bačka.
-Starting in April, over 424,000 Jews from Hungary and occupied territories were deported to Nazi death camps, primarily Auschwitz.
+The looting of Jewish property was completed, and Jews were forced to wear the yellow star on their clothing.

 On April 26, 1944, Jews in Novi Sad were arrested, detained in the city’s synagogue without food, water, or toilets, and then deported to death camps.
 Of the 1,900 Jews deported from Novi Sad, only around 200 survived.